stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 In conclusion, the sBTC system shares similarities with existing models but introduces some key distinctions:
-- **Bitcoin Finality:** sBTC inhereits Bitcoin finality from [Stacks 3.0](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md), which ensures that sBTC transactions receive the same level of security provided by the Bitcoin network.
+- **Bitcoin Finality:** sBTC inherits Bitcoin finality from [Stacks 3.0](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md), which ensures that sBTC transactions receive the same level of security provided by the Bitcoin network.
 - **Faster Deposit & Withdrawal Times:** sBTC enables BTC withdrawals without the long delays associated with block confirmations in other systems.
 This is achieved through the finality rules described in [Stacks 3.0](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md).